rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

       <li>Everything from the Bronze package.</li>
       <li>You get a bigger logo and will be listed higher up on these pages.</li>
       <li>Your testimonial will be included in our press kit.</li>
+      <li>Your swag included in support packages sent out to all students during the summer(see below).</li>
     </ul>

     <h3>Bronze</h3>